-The minimum full-time cash stipend for SLMs in 2023 is \$69,030.90.
-Stipendiary Lay Ministers are also entitled to receive travel benefits as per current diocesan travel rates.
+The minimum full-time cash stipend for SLMs in 2024 is \$71,575.46.
+Stipendiary Lay Ministers are also entitled to receive travel benefits for travel undertaken for church purposes, as per current diocesan travel rates.

 The chart below is designed to assist with working out pro-rata hours and the associated costs for stipendiary lay ministers: